Parikh Automata on Finite and Infinite Words: Introduction

-We show that the newly introduced reachability-regular Parikh automata, which are a small modification of reachability Parikh automata (as introduced by Guha et al.~\cite{infiniteZimmermann}) capture exactly the class $\LPAReg$.
-This model turns out to be equivalent to limit Parikh automata.
+We show that the newly introduced (non-deterministic) reachability-regular Parikh automata, which are a small modification of reachability Parikh automata (as introduced by Guha et al.~\cite{infiniteZimmermann}) capture exactly the class $\LPAReg$.
+This model turns out to be equivalent to (non-deterministic) limit Parikh automata.
 This model was hinted at in the concluding remarks of~\cite{klaedtkeruess}.

-Fully resolving the classification of the above mentioned classes we introduce reset Parikh automata.
-In contrast to all other Parikh models, these are closed under the $\omega$-operation, while maintaining all algorithmic properties of PA (in particular, non-emptiness is $\NP$-complete and hence decidable).
-We show that the class of Reset-recognizable $\omega$-languages is a strict superclass of $\LPAPA$.
-We show that appropriate graph-theoretic restrictions of reset Parikh automata exactly capture the classes $\LPAPA$ and $\LRegPA$, yielding the first automata characterizations for these classes.
+Fully resolving the classification of the above mentioned classes we introduce weak and strong reset Parikh automata, whose non-deterministic variants turn out to be equivalent.
+In contrast to all other Parikh models, these are closed under the $\omega$-operation, while maintaining all algorithmic properties of~PA (in particular, non-emptiness is $\NP$-complete and hence decidable).
+We show that the class of $\omega$-languages recognized by reset~PA is a strict superclass of $\LPAPA$.
+We show that appropriate graph-theoretic restrictions of reset~PA exactly capture the classes $\LPAPA$ and $\LRegPA$, yielding the first automata characterizations for these classes.
+On our way, we study the closure properties of the newly introduced models and obtain the following hierarchy.

-The automata models introduced by Guha et al.~\cite{infiniteZimmermann} do not have $\epsilon$-transitions, while blind counter machines have such transitions.
+The automata models introduced by Guha et al.~\cite{infiniteZimmermann} do not have $\epsilon$-transitions, while blind counter automata as introduced by Fernau and Stiebe~\cite{blindcounter} have such transitions.
 Towards answering the question of Guha et al.\ we study the effect of $\epsilon$-transitions in all Parikh automata models.
 We show that all models except safety and co-Büchi Parikh automata admit $\epsilon$-elimination.
-This in particular answers the question of Guha et al.~\cite{infiniteZimmermann} whether blind counter automata and Büchi Parikh automata have the same expressive power over infinite words affirmative.
-We show that safety and co-Büchi automata with $\epsilon$-transitions are strictly more powerful than their variants without $\epsilon$-transitions, and in particular, they give the models enough power to recognize all $\omega$-regular languages.
+This in particular answers the question of Guha et al.~\cite{infiniteZimmermann} whether blind counter automata and Büchi Parikh automata have the same expressiveness on infinite words affirmative.
+We show that safety and co-Büchi~PA with $\epsilon$-transitions are strictly more powerful than their variants without $\epsilon$-transitions.
+In particular, co-Büchi~PA with $\varepsilon$-transitions generalize Büchi~PA, while safety~PA with $\varepsilon$-transitions are even more powerful than reset~PA.